Quantum-Software-Development/Integrated-Project-for-Business/README.md

 ## [Standardization of a Range of Values]()

-t describes the process of scaling or normalizing data within a specific range, typically to a standardized scale, for example, from 0 to 1.
+It's describes the process of scaling or normalizing data within a specific range, typically to a standardized scale, for example, from 0 to 1.
 This is a common technique in data analysis and machine learning.

 <br>